 However, as long as some of the conditions detailed in the present report are met, coinvestments may have beneficial effects on competition.
+In particular, subject to appropriate safeguards, co-investment agreements may be instrumental in achieving objectives of regulatory policy such as promotion of infrastructure development and technological innovation.
 Those could be taken into account by NRAs when deciding how to proceed with ex ante regulation of wholesale broadband markets, either at the market definition/SMP stage or also at the remedies stage.
 Remedies are out of scope and will not be discussed in this report.